Elementary Handbook

 Report cards are issued at nine-week intervals for grades kindergarten through five and they are accessed through Skyward.
 Paper copies of report cards will not be sent home unless there is a written request submitted to the office.
 Report cards, in addition to attendance and discipline records, become part of a student’s record per Board Policy 216.

-Progress reports are issued for students who are not attaining the level of achievement expected in a given subject area; they may be emailed midway during the nine-week grading period.
+Progress reports are issued for students who are not attaining the level of achievement expected in each subject area; they may be emailed midway during the nine-week grading period.
 The intent of the progress report is to alert parents that a problem exists, and that a conference with the instructor is needed.
 Conferences may be scheduled before or after school.

 All students shall be graded according to the following table: